|Doc. Number||Article Title||Effective Date||Version|

-- For the income based plans you can adjust the AGI growth to see how it affects the future estimated payments, plan length and forgiveness amount.
+- For income-based plans, you can adjust the AGI growth to see how it affects the future estimated payments, plan length, and forgiveness amount.
 The DOE states it assumes your AGI will grow by 5% each year and that the Poverty Level increases by 3.3%.
 We have defaulted the AGI growth to 5% but if you feel the AGI will not grow at this rate you can adjust and see how it affects the plan estimates.

-- Each Details page also displays the mathematical equation use to do the calculations.
+- Each Details page also displays the mathematical equation used to do the calculations.